The Murder Weapons

 Dr. Henry Johnson studied the autopsy reports independently and concluded that two knives were used.
 He also concluded that two knives meant two killers.
 In addition he saw a pattern in the angels of penetration that told him the killer with the short knife was left-handed and his knife had the flat edge.
 He felt that the other knife must have had two sharp edges.
 He made a tape showing the kinds of knifes he thought were used.
 Neither of them matched the dimensions in the autopsy reports.

 Mark Fuhrman identified the knife that made all of the stab wounds he showed in his Murder in Brentwood book by measuring the width and thickness of the Stiletto against the undisputed wound dimensions in Goldens autopsy reports.
 Those dimensions fit a knife that no one else considered, a Swiss Army knife with a 3 ½ inch blade.
 To get a clear idea of how Fuhrman arrived at his conclusion you have to draw the German Stiletto and the Swiss Army knife in full scale showing the blades from three perpendicular views.
-When you superimpose a ruler to measure the critical dimensions in Fuhrmans book that correspond to the dimensions in the autopsy reports you get incontrovertible proof that he was right as far as he went.
+Superimpose a ruler to measure the critical dimensions in Fuhrmans pen and ink knife drawings that correspond to the dimensions in the autopsy reports and you get incontrovertible proof that he was right as far as he went.

 Because the measurements are made in fractions of an inch divided into 8ths, 16ths and 32nds instead of centimeters and millimeters it is more difficult to make the comparisons than it should be.
 Nevertheless, by placing the weapons close to each other you can see the difference in the thickness and width of the Swiss Army knife blade (3/32 x 5/8) vs. the Stilettos blade (5/32 x 13/16) in Fuhrman's drawings above and in mine below.